OVagamundo/Flashcard-Heroes/docs/Flashcard Heroes GDD.md

 BottomArea: Always visible.
 Houses the three Gacha Machines.
 ContentArea: The large central portion of the screen that changes to show the battleground, shop, map, etc.
 11.2.
 Core Interaction Rules

-Window Closing: All modal windows (e.g., Inspection Window, Run Inventory) are closed by clicking anywhere on the screen outside their bounds.
-Inspection: Right-clicking or long-pressing an entity opens its detailed Inspection Window.
-Drag-and-Drop Intent: The game automatically determines the player's intent when dropping a GachaBall on another:
+**Drag-and-Drop Intent:** The game automatically determines the player's intent when dropping a GachaBall on another:
-If a Merge Recipe exists, a Choice Window appears (Merge/Swap).
+*   If a Merge Recipe exists, a Choice Window appears (Merge/Swap).
-If it's an Item on a Unit on the board, it will Equip.
+*   If it's an Item on a Unit on the board, it will Equip.
-Otherwise, it will Swap.
+*   Otherwise, it will Swap positions.

+**Inspection Window System:**
+The system for inspecting units, items, and their effects follows a strict set of hierarchical rules to ensure clarity and prevent UI clutter.
+These rules apply globally, whether in battle, in the run inventory, or elsewhere.

+*   **Contextual Opening:** The method for opening an inspection window depends on the context:
+    *   **Single-Click:** In static, view-only contexts (e.g., the Run Inventory, Discard Pile, a unit's equipped items), a single click on an entity immediately opens its inspection window.
+    *   **Double-Click/Long-Press:** In interactive contexts where single-clicking is used for selection (e.g., the battle board), a double-click or long-press is required to open the inspection window.

+*   **Hierarchical Behavior:**
+    *   **Single Active Group:** There can only be one active inspection window "group" (a chain of parent-child windows) on screen at a time.
+Opening a new root-level window (e.g., inspecting a different unit on the board) closes the entire previous group.
+    *   **Single Child Per Parent:** A parent window can only have one direct child window open.
+Requesting a new child (e.g., inspecting a second item on the same unit) will first close the existing child and any of its descendants.
+    *   **Hierarchical Closing:** Clicking on any window in a group closes all of its children.
+For example, clicking the background of a `UnitInspectionWindow` closes its child `ItemInspectionWindow` and that window's child `EffectInspectionWindow`.

+*   **System Interactions:**
+    *   **Deselection on Open:** The action of opening any inspection window immediately deselects any currently selected GachaBall on the board.
+    *   **Dynamic Positioning:** Inspection windows are anchored to the specific slot view of the entity being inspected.
+They will dynamically track this anchor, repositioning themselves if the entity moves on the board to ensure they never become disconnected or lost.
+    *   **Global Closing:** Clicking anywhere on the screen that is not part of an active inspection window will close the entire inspection window group.
 11.3.
 Scene-Specific UI
 Title Screen: Main menu with New Game, Continue, Achievements, Options, Quit.
 Loadout Scene: Carousels for selecting a Hero and a Flashcard Deck.